bkerley/bryceblog/_drafts/salmon-run-under-pressure.md

 At the start of a Salmon Run match, I'm wielding a Hydra Splatling stands atop the platform in the middle of Um'ami Ruins.
-A flyfish appears in the distance, and I start aiming towards it and signal "This way!" to my teammates.
+A Flyfish shows up, and I start aiming towards it and signal "This way!" to my teammates.
-We perfectly put three splat bombs all in the same side of the flyfish.
+We perfectly put three splat bombs all in the same side of the Flyfish as a Drizzler takes flight.
 </figcaption>
 </figure>